jakemeltzer333/Game-of-Thrones-for-Dummies/README.md

 after the home, register, and login screens can take place unless the user is logged in.

 Once the user is logged in, he or she can now add a character.
 Just click on the 'Add Character' link and a new screen will pop up with an input for the user to type in a character name (i.e. Jon Snow).
-Click 'Add Character Name' and the user will be redirected to their character list page, where that character's name will now be prominently displayed.
+Click 'Add Character Name' and the user will be redirected back to their character list page, where that character's name will now be prominently displayed.

 Under the name will be two prompts: one to see more info and the other to delete the character.
 When a user clicks 'See More Info', the app will make a call to the API of Ice and Fire and when the page appears, there will be new information associated with that character listed under their name.
 When the user wants to return to his or her main character page from this view, just click 'See All Characters', and the character index view will show up with the names of every character the user has typed in so far.